giantswarm/roadmap/README.md

 > [name=snizhana - Do we want to allow users to create issues directly for feature requests?]

 Learn more about Giant Swarm at https://www.giantswarm.io

-> [name=oshrat - The above links to the product page on the website.
-What additional information do we want a reader to find there?]
->
 > [name=oshrat - do we want to add a security disclosure and/or license like AWS?]